jishnu-codes/terraform-kubernetes/README.md

 1. Initialize the terraform plan <br />
 make init <br />
 2. Plan the infrastruture to see the changes <br />
-make plan
+make plan <br />
-3. Build the infrastructure
+3. Build the infrastructure <br />
-make apply
+make apply <br />
-4. Login to the kubernetes cluster make login
+4. Login to the kubernetes cluster <br />
+make login <br />
-5. Install helm package installer for the cluster make helm && make tiller
+5. Install helm package installer for the cluster <br />
+make helm && make tiller <br />
-6. Create an ingress controller for the cluster make ingress
+6. Create an ingress controller for the cluster <br />
+make ingress <br />
-7. Create a staging namespace in the cluster and deploy guestbook application on it make staging
+7. Create a staging namespace in the cluster and deploy guestbook application on it <br />
+make staging <br />
-8. Create a production namespace in the cluster and deploy guestbook application on it make production
+8. Create a production namespace in the cluster and deploy guestbook application on it <br />
+make production <br />
-9. All of the above in a single command, ie create infrastrucure and deploy guestbook on kubernetes make all
+9. All of the above in a single command, ie create infrastrucure and deploy guestbook on kubernetes <br />
+make all <br />
-10. Desrtoy the infrastructure make destroy
+10. Desrtoy the infrastructure <br />
+make destroy <br />